Roman Numbers: Chart, Rules, Conversation, Questions

 History of Roman Numerals:

-Roman numerals originated in ancient Rome and were widely employed in daily life, business, and government documents.
+Roman numerals, used by the Romans, originated in ancient Rome and were widely employed in daily life, business, and government documents.
 The system changed throughout time, as different symbols and standards were accepted and perfected.

 Roman numerals were the primary numeral system used in Europe for centuries, from the Middle Ages to the Renaissance.
 They remained popular until the late Middle Ages, when Arabic numerals were widely adopted.